Erectile Dysfunction After Surgery: Risks And Recovery

 4. Recovery Complications

-Problems like infection, swelling, or scar tissue formation can also slow the recovery process.
+Problems such as infection, swelling, or the development of scar tissue can also slow down the recovery process and delay the return of normal erectile function.

-• If erectile dysfunction lasts beyond six months.
-Mild erectile dysfunction post-surgery is common and normal.
+- If erectile dysfunction lasts beyond six months.

-• If you notice continuous pain and swelling in the pelvic and groin area.
+- If you notice continuous pain and swelling in the pelvic or groin area.

 “It’s normal to feel anxious about erection changes after surgery, but in most cases, it’s only temporary.
 As your body heals and nerves recover, things usually improve with time and the right care.”